rlamprell/GelSightMujoco/README.md

 <h3 align="center">Project Description</h3>
 <p align="left">
     This repo is a clone of my dissertation, which was submitted to the University of Liverpool as required for my Masters in Computer Science.
-Within it, a tactile-based-sensor (GelSight) is simulated and appeneded to UR5 arm within a Mujoco environment.
+Within it, a optical-tactile-based-sensor (GelSight) is simulated and appeneded to UR5 arm within a Mujoco environment.
 Mujoco, is a physics based engine, which was utilised to train a deep reinforcement learning agent in similar environments found in OpenAi's gym.